6 great reasons to love thrift shops

 Changing perceptions

 Times sure have changed.
 In addition to its popularity with younger consumers, in recent years thrifting has also become trendy among middle-income shoppers.
-Further, Chartered Professional Accountants Canada reports that 85% of consumers participate in the second-hand economy.
+In fact, a recent study shows three-quarters of consumers have purchased, or are open to purchasing, second-hand products.

 So what’s behind this trend?
-Why has thrifting becoming trendy, rather than something to be ashamed of?
+Why has thrifting become trendy, rather than something to be ashamed of?
 Is it the eBay effect?
 Or does buying second-hand just make sense?

 Pinterest image - Assortment of second hand shoes and boots